Occupational Therapy Board of Australia - 2024/25 annual summary

 Focus on workforce

-Growing a safe workforce involves responding to the current shortage and maldistribution of registered occupational therapists, while ensuring that the public continues to receive safe care.
+Growing a safe workforce involves responding to the current shortage and uneven distribution of registered occupational therapists, while ensuring that the public continues to receive safe services.

-The Board is also considering other ways to streamline assessments of overseas qualifications so that appropriately qualified occupational therapists can more easily apply for registration to work in Australia.
+The Board is also working to streamline assessment of all overseas qualifications so that appropriately qualified occupational therapists can more easily apply for registration to work in Australia.

-Other work underway includes reviewing and improving pathways for safe re-entry to registration for occupational therapists who wish to return to the profession after taking a substantial break from practice.
+Other work underway includes identifying formal education pathways for safe re-entry to practice for occupational therapists who wish to return to the profession after taking a substantial break.

 Accreditation

-The Board continued to approve the accreditation of programs undergoing their scheduled reviews during the year.
+The Board continued to approve the accreditation of new programs of study, and reviewed existing programs throughout the year.

-There are now 48 occupational therapy programs of study delivered by 26 education providers across Australia.
+There are now 71 occupational therapy programs of study delivered by 27 education providers across Australia.
+This is a 48% increase in programs of study since the end of 2023/24.

 Stakeholder engagement